International Academy: Athletics

 The International Academy has no school-sponsored sports.
 When the IA was founded in 1996, it agreed not to sponsor sports teams when sending districts voiced concern that they would lose athletes to the IA.
 Students who wish to participate in sports or marching band must do so through their sending district.
 About one-third of the students participate in competitive sports or other activities through their home high schools.

 The IA is allowed to have athletic teams which compete against other schools so long as they are completely student-run, with no funding from the school.
 In the past, students have started their own competitive teams, including a series of soccer teams, an Ultimate Frisbee club, and a competitive boys' basketball team.
 There are also school-funded intramural tournaments, such as a Paintball tournament and the annual IA Olympics, which consists of various competitive events, including athletic events, between the different grades at each campus.
 Currently, the primary student-led sports are run by The Table Tennis Association, The International Academy Cricket Association, and The Ultimate Frisbee Club.
-The IA in White Lake has ski racers that compete with Lakeland High School against High Schools throughout the State of Michigan, racing Slalom and Giant slalom.